Think Before You Drive: World Model-Inspired Multimodal Grounding for Autonomous Vehicles: DrivePilot Dataset

 \textbf{Feature Encoding.} A pre-trained vision backbone (Fast R-CNN) extracts dense visual embeddings from the input image, capturing spatial relationships and object semantics.
 Simultaneously, a BERT-based language model encodes textual features from the given command, ensuring a rich semantic representation for cross-modal alignment.

 \textbf{Cross-Modal Retrieval.} The extracted embeddings are used to retrieve the top-$k$ ($k=5$) most relevant scenes from the knowledge base via cosine similarity.
-As shown in Figure \ref{oumeng}, the retrieved samples include both human-annotated metadata (weather conditions, agent behavior) and raw sensor data from the traffic reports and nuScene dataset, enhancing scene understanding and context recall.
+The retrieved samples include both human-annotated metadata and raw sensor data from the traffic reports and nuScene dataset, enhancing scene understanding and context recall.

 \textbf{Knowledge Infusion.} We template the retrieved scenarios into a structured prompt, instructing the LLM to ground its reasoning in both common driving behaviors, such as yielding to pedestrians in rain, and traffic regulations like interpreting ambiguous signals.
 This retrieval-augmented prompting ensures that the model's decisions are contextually grounded, enhancing both situational awareness and the trustworthiness of its reasoning.